Philadelphia free food pantries.

 Phone number of the food bank is (215) 226-0351

 Boxes of groceries as well as applications to SNAP food stamps or free school lunches for students are available.
+Or families in poverty as well as single moms can apply for WIC - Special Supplemental Nutrition Program for Women, Infants, and Children.

 New Life Presbyterian Church